osu-sig/ansible-master/README.md

 # ansible-master

-Collection of Ansible playbooks, and scripts for bootstrapping a deployment host
+Collection of Ansible playbooks, along with scripts for bootstrapping a deployment host and adding roles

 Ansible v2.0.0.2